 All Latex foam is treated the same before you buy it

-These reduced costs come at a price: foam performance and your comfort.
-Natural latex foam isn’t meant to remain compressed for extended periods of time as this damages the cell structure of the foam causing the product to lose its ability to bounce back.
+These long term storage savings come at a price: the foam’s performance and your comfort.
+Latex foam isn’t meant to remain compressed for extended periods of time.
+This damages the cell structure of the foam causing the product to lose its ability to bounce back.

 The Foam Shop Promise